MobileNativeFoundation/rules_xcodeproj/tools/generators/README.md

 - [`pbxproj_prefix`](pbxproj_prefix/README.md):
   - The start of the `PBXProj` element
-  - All of the `BazelDependencies` related elements:
+  - All of the `BazelDependencies` related objects:
     - `Generate Bazel Dependencies` script build phase
     - `Create swift_debug_settings.py` script build phase
     - `XCBuildConfiguration`
     - `XCBuildConfigurationList`
   - `BazelDependencies` `PBXAggregateTarget`
-  - All of the `PBXProject` related elements:
+  - All of the `PBXProject` related objects:
     - `XCBuildConfiguration`
     - `XCBuildConfigurationList`
   - The start of the `PBXProject` element